 control LUKS_BOOT sda4_crypt

-In the next step, you must set the file system to boot and EFI-SP partitions.
-Otherwise, the installer partitioner will disable the ability to write a file system to this device without it having a partition table.
+Next, you must set the file system to boot and EFI-SP partitions.
+Otherwise, the installer partitioner will disable the ability to write a file system to this device without having a partition table.
 To do so, please execute the following:

 mkfs.ext2 -L boot /dev/mapper/LUKS_BOOT